jrnd-io/jr-website/content/docs/Kafka Connect Source Connector/_index.md

 JR Source Connector can be configured with:

 - _template_: A valid JR existing template name.
 For a list of available templates see: https://jrnd.io/docs/#listing-existing-templates
 - _topic_: target topic
- - _frequency_: Repeat the creation of a random message every `frequency` milliseconds.
+- _frequency_: Repeat the creation of a random object every X milliseconds.
 - _objects_: Number of objects to create at every run.
 Default is 1.
- - _key_field_: Name for object key field, for example 'ID'.
+- _key_field_name_: Name for key field, for example 'ID'.
 This is an _OPTIONAL_ config, if not set, objects will be created without a key.
-Value for key will be calculated using JR function key, https://jrnd.io/docs/functions/#key
+Value for key will be calculated using JR function _key_, https://jrnd.io/docs/functions/#key
+- _key_value_length_: Length for key value, for example 150.
+Default is 100.
+This is an _OPTIONAL_ config, if not set, length will be 100.

 Following example is for a JR connector job using template _net_device_ and producing 5 new random messages to _net_device_ topic every 5 seconds.